maaaaciej/dekodetest/README.md

 - CSS in general

-  - I wouldn't say that I struggled much with CSS, but I can definitely improve when it comes to especially and elements overlays.
+  - I wouldn't say that I struggled much with CSS, but I can definitely improve when it comes to element overlays, and some other things as well.

 - Better planning

   - I pride myself on being a good planner, but it is definitely something I can furhter improve on.
 This relates to both planning more in advance, and having a clearer picture of how I want to acomplish something, but also on a smaller scale, for instance when commiting code, to plan ahead what I want to commit, instead of, for example, a tiny commit that could have waited, or one too large, that makes rollbacks a pain.

 - Testing
-  - Testing is, as mentioned in its own section, something I have not given enough attention two, that I definitely see the whole value of now, and want to improve on.
+  - Testing is, as mentioned in its own section, something I have not given enough attention to, that I definitely see the whole value of now, and want to improve on.
 Test-driven development is one of the better choices for stability, scalability and a better workflow, and is something I want to improve on and learn more about.